-We have sourced a range of optional free online courses to help you through your studies.
+We have sourced a range of optional free online courses to help you through your studies and are easily accessed via the Marine Society College VLE.
 Some of these can lead to certification and can be added to your CV.
 Although the courses are free there is usually a small charge for certificates.